 Over-the-counter (OTC) beauty products and treatments do not work for everyone, nor are they permanent.
 They can also become less effective with long-term use.
 Many of the issues that affect skin, nail, and hair health occur inside the body.
 Without proper or professional care, those concerns can cause serious and unattractive blemishes and conditions that can torpedo anyone’s self-confidence and finances.
 If the cost of going to a dermatologist has you contemplating your commitment to maintaining good skin, hair, or nail health, read this guide.

-Dermatological Care Cost vs. OTC Products Cost
+How Much Does a Dermatologist Cost vs. OTC Products Cost

 Using store cosmetics, creams, and supplements to maintain skin health is important.
 However, with so many health and beauty products in the market to consider, the chances of using the wrong items are high.
 A dermatologist provides specific product recommendations to keep patients from wasting their time and money, and from gambling with their health and appearance on ineffective products that are not suitable for their needs.